 Quetzalcoatl of the Aztec pantheon is sometimes called a dragon, despite being referred to as the plumed serpent.
 Most Designs show a snake with wings and 80's hair.

 Filipino mythology gives us the bakunawa, a sea serpent with a mouth as big as a lake (in the Philippines, the biggest one is Laguna de Bay, 911.7 square kilometers, or approximately five times the size of Brooklyn), a bloodred tongue, the whiskers and gills of a catfish, and two pairs of wings: one large and gray as ash, another small and further down its body.
 The bakunawa is the guardian of the spirit world, but has the unfortunate vice of attempting to swallow the moon causing eclipses.

 The Mordiford Wyvern was killed by a convict named Carston in exchange for his freedom.
-Carston hid inside a barrel coated with spikes, and when the dragon tried to eat him, ended up impaling itself on all the spinities.
+Carston hid inside a barrel coated with spikes, and when the dragon tried to eat him, it ended up impaling itself.
 However, its blood trickled in and poisoned Carston to death.

 Note that there are at least four folk tales, very similar to this, from around the British Isles.
 For example, the Sockburn Wyrm (or Wyvern) was slain by John Conyers, who wore a set of spiky armour so that the Wyrm impaled itself while it was trying to crush him to death, and Conyers then hacked it to pieces with his falchion.
 The falchion with which he supposedly killed the Wyrm is still in the Durham Cathedral Treasury.